- Storm the Trent is open to teams of 2 or 4 only.

 - Information on race routes and the order in which you will be completing each of the race disciplines will be provided on Race Day only.

-- Each team or solo racer is issued an electronic timing card and a passport which is to be carried throughout the race to record information at each of the checkpoints they pass through.
+- Each team is issued an electronic timing card and a passport which is to be carried throughout the race to record information at each of the checkpoints they pass through.

 - Racers are entirely self-sufficient while on the course (no outside support crews are allowed).

-- All teams/solo racers are responsible for carrying a list of mandatory gear items throughout the race (see “What You Need” below).
+- All teams are responsible for carrying a list of mandatory gear items throughout the race (see “What You Need” below).

-- Racers compete only against others in their chosen race division.
+- Teams compete only against others in their chosen race division.
 Awards will be presented for each category:

 Teams of Two